Naval Base Ulithi: Background

 The Caroline Islands are now the Federated States of Micronesia nation.
 Micronesia comprises the Kosrae State, Pohnpei State, Chuuk State (formerly Truk) and Yap State.
 After the Spanish–American War in 1898, the islands became a German colony and German naval base.

 At the start of World War I in 1914, British warships destroyed the German colonial plantation owner's radio station.
 On 7 October 1914, Japan invaded and took over Yap Island without a battle.
 Japan and Britain made a treaty giving Japan the Pacific islands north of the Equator, signed at the Treaty of Versailles in 1919.

 In the 1930s, Japan built naval and airbases on many of the islands; Truk Lagoon was the largest and strongest of these bases.
 By the start of World War II, Japan's Truk base had five airfields, fleet anchorage, a few seaplane bases, torpedo boat bases, repair facilities, and later a radar station.
 Japan also built a large base at Ponape, now Pohnpei.
 In that conflict, the United States Army Air Forces repeatedly bombed the Truk base, but it was bypassed in the amphibious landing war.
 By February 1944, US bombers had destroyed most of Truk's military assets, and by sea, the US Navy had cut off Truk and its garrison of 5,000 Japanese troops.
 The US also bypassed Ponape in the Senyavin Islands and its 8,000 troops.

 The US Army 81st Division landed unopposed on Ulithi on 23 September 1944; the survey ship found the lagoon was well-protected and usable for fleet anchorage, with depths ranging from 80 to 100 feet.
-Soon, US Navy Seabees started work building the large base at Ulithi, taking advantage of the islands' geography: the Ulithi coral reef is about 20 miles long and 10 miles wide, with over 30 small islands (the largest island is only half a square mile in area).
-The four largest islands are Sorlen, Falalop, Asor, and Mogmog, and bases were built on all four.
+Soon, US Navy Seabees started work building the large base at Ulithi, taking advantage of the islands' geography: the Ulithi coral reef is about 20 miles long and 10 miles wide, with over 30 small islands.
+The largest island is only half a square mile in area.
+The four largest islands are Sorlen, Falalop, Asor, and Mogmog, with bases built on all four.
 Japan bombed the US base at Ulithi a few times, with only marginal damage.